dart-lang/site-www/src/content/tools/pub/glossary.md

 ## Workspace

-A collection of packages that are developed together with a shared resolution of their dependency constrains.
-Useful for developing in a mono-repo.
+A collection of packages that are developed together with a shared resolution of their dependency constraints.
+Useful for developing in a monorepo.

 The packages will have a shared `pubspec.lock` and a shared `.dart_tool/package_config.json`.